RareSkills/blog/governance-contract-solidity/governance-contract-solidity.md

 ### Queued and Execution

-If enough votes passed the quorum threshold in favor of the proposal, before the voting period expired, then the proposal is considered the have passed.
+If enough votes passed the quorum threshold in favor of the proposal, before the voting period expired, then the proposal is considered to have passed.
 For safety reasons, there is usually a time delay between when a proposal succeeds and when it actually gets executed.

 ### Timelock

 Not to be confused with the voting period, this is a delay between when a proposal has been approved and when the action is actually executed.

 Consider a situation where a controversial proposal is in the governance contract, and a subset of dissenting users will withdraw liquidity if the proposal is enacted.
-The timelock gives them a window to leave after they see the lost the vote.
+The timelock gives them a window to leave after they see they lost the vote.

 Giving users a chance to take action against unfavorable proposals incentives proposers to only include proposals that won’t cause a revolt.